microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 17. In the 'Run pipeline' dialog window you can leave all options default and click the 'Save and run' button.

-[comment]: <> (18.
-At the top of the window you will now see 'Build \#x has been)
-[comment]: <> (queued' with the \#x being a hyperlink.
-Click it.)
-[comment]: <> (This link no longer appears.
-The build summary page appears automaically)
+18. The build progress summary will begin automatically.

-18. Wait for the build to find an available agent and connect to Azure, you can watch the output window scroll by.
+19. Wait for the build to find an available agent and connect to Azure, you can watch the output window scroll by.

 <div style="page-break-after: always;"></div>

-19. Once the build completes and you receive your green check marks (may take a few minutes because of this free service tier) you can select the 'Run Azure PowerShell' section of the log that is currently displayed and it will display the output of the PowerShell cmdlet.
+20. Once the build completes and you receive your green check marks (may take a few minutes because of this free service tier) you can select the 'Run Azure PowerShell' section of the log that is currently displayed and it will display the output of the PowerShell cmdlet.

-20. The output should include only the resource groups that your service principal has access to.
+21. The output should include only the resource groups that your service principal has access to.
 You may have other resource groups in your subscription, but in this exercise we see that a service principal can only interact with resources that it has been granted permission